Admission & Prerequisites

-- Submit official academic records/transcripts to the Admissions Office within two weeks of university application submission.
+- Submit official academic records/transcripts to the Admissions Office within three weeks of university application submission.

 - Be aware: If you are a current (or former) Cal State LA student, the Cal State LA transcript does not need to be submitted to the Admissions Office.

 - If you have studied at an institution outside of the US, you will need to have your foreign academic work evaluated by the International Education Research Foundation (IERF) or World Education Services (WES) for securing admission into the program.

 - IERF - Visit https://apply.ierf.org/ to create an online application requesting the "Detailed Report".
 The foreign evaluation fee is $165 (USD).
 When submitting your course work to IERF please make sure to indicate that you were referred by "CSU Los Angeles-Office of Graduate Admissions" and that you would like to have the official agency copy of the evaluation report sent directly to CSU Los Angeles-Office of Graduate Admissions.

 - WES - Visit http://www.wes.org/fees/evaltypes.asp to create an online application.
 You will need to order the course-by-course evaluation report.
 The cost is $160 for the WES Basic or $205 for the WES ICAP.

 - For steps on how to submit your foreign academic records to these agencies, visit the Admissions and Recruitment page on IERF/WES.

 - If you do not possess a Bachelor's (or advanced) degree from a postsecondary college/university where English is the only language of instruction, you will need to submit official TOEFL, IELTS, or PTE test scores to the Cal State LA Admissions Office.
 Be aware, scores are only valid for two years from exam date.
 Duolingo English Test will be also accepted for the English Language Proficiency Exams.